YULIN DOG MEAT FESTIVAL (CHINA)

 WHAT IS THE SITUATION IN YULIN?

-According to our Core Member Organizations, dog meat is still being sold for consumption in Yulin in 2022, despite the fact that it is now illegal to do so.
-Dog meat sales continue each year in Yulin to mark the summer solstice, which in 2022 is on Tuesday June 21.
-The festival’s full name is the Yulin Lychee and Dog Meat Festival.
+According to our Core Member Organizations, dog meat is still sold for consumption in Yulin, despite the fact that it is now illegal to do so.
+Dog meat sales continue each year in Yulin to mark the summer solstice, which in 2023 is on Sunday, June 21.
 Sadly, cats are eaten too, though apparently in smaller numbers.

 WILL YULIN GO AHEAD THIS YEAR?